zikrimansyursyah/liquoraui-upload-interface/README.md

 # liquoraui-upload-interface

- an interface for detailing process when upload file
+an interface for detailing process when upload and process file

+author `Zikri Mansyursyah`